jacobfriedman/vsc-logtalk/README.md

 ### Grammar linter

+* Errors/warnings from file sources in the Logtalk terminal can be jumped to with ctrl+click.
 * The grammar errors (if any) will display in OUTPUT channel when active source file is saved.
 * Command 'Goto next/previous error': see section Commands below.

 ![linter](images/linter.gif)

 ### Commands